Categories

 Flexible Technology Choices

-Users can choose the technology level that best matches their hearing requirements and budget.
+Users can choose the technology level that best fits their lifestyle and hearing needs.

-Who Is the Rexton Reach B-Li Best For?
+Who Is the Rexton Reach R-Li Best For?

-The Rexton Reach B-Li may be ideal for:
+The Rexton Reach R-Li may be ideal for:

 • Adults wanting rechargeable Bluetooth hearing aids